GiasuddinvuiyaBD/nextjs12-crash-course/README.md

 In articale we have taken data from index then we looped it.
 Ater that we passed the all data to the ArticaleItem.
 Inside the articaleItem we showed the data into UI.

+## Routing
+If we want to create a route with id
+Example : articale/[id] index.js // this index.js file will be inside of the id folder.